The following professionals lent their expertise to this article:

 Are medical billing and coding classes ever offered online or part-time?

-Yes, and yes.
-Most universities in Michigan offer their medical billing and coding classes online both synchronously and asynchronously, offering you flexibility to manage other professional and personal responsibilities.
-However, each school and program is different, so always be sure to check the program details when researching programs.
-Each school’s website should tell you whether the program is available online and whether part-time study options are available.
-Some programs may include an in-person externship at the end of the program, so keep that in mind as you weigh options.
+However, each program is different, so always check the fine details when researching.
+Each school’s website should tell you whether the program is available online and whether part-time study is an option.
+Some programs may include an in-person externship at the end of the program.

 Are there any prerequisites for medical billing and coding programs?

-Each school will have different requirements for its programs, so it’s important to examine each one individually when checking for prerequisite requirements.
-Typically, earning a certificate or diploma won’t have many (if any) prerequisites besides age and a high school diploma/GED.
-However, if the program you are considering is embedded in a degree such as an associate or bachelor’s degree, it’s reasonable to expect some prerequisites.
-However, there are many options that allow you to get started right away.
+Typically, earning a certificate or diploma in medical billing and coding won’t have many (if any) prerequisites besides age and a high school diploma/GED.
 For example, Central Michigan University doesn’t require any prerequisites for its online medical billing and coding classes.

 Is medical billing and coding hard?